Bandanna Land: Plot

-Skunkton Bowser, a performer who does one-night-stands with a minstrel show, inherits $25,000 as a bequest from his father's former owner.
+Skunkton Bowser, a performer who does one-night-stands with a minstrel show, inherits $25,000 as a bequest from the man who formerly enslaved Bowser's father.
 His educated friend, Bud Jenkins, appoints himself as guardian of Bowser and creates a park for African Americans called "Bandanna Land".
 Jenkins assists in selling the park to a railroad company that does not like the presence of the African Americans.
 Despite Jenkins, Bowser is determined to receive his fair share of the profits of the sale.

 Characters and original Broadway cast

 Based on the cast list from IBDB.